0xSpaceShard/starknet-devnet/website/docs/api.md

 Due to how Devnet internally works, the method `starknet_getStorageProof` is not applicable, and thus not supported.

+Devnet also provides a proof-related extension method `starknet_proveTransaction`.
+For supported modes, behavior, and usage examples, check [Transaction proofs and proof modes](./proofs).

 Since JSON-RPC v0.6.0, to find out which JSON-RPC version is supported by which Devnet version, check out the [releases page](https://github.com/0xspaceshard/starknet-devnet/releases).

 ### Devnet API